gaissmai/bart/README.md

   type Table[V any] struct {
   	// Has unexported fields.
   }
     Table is an IPv4 and IPv6 routing table with payload V. The zero value is ready to use.

+    The Table is not safe for concurrent use.

   func (t *Table[V]) Insert(pfx netip.Prefix, val V)
   func (t *Table[V]) Delete(pfx netip.Prefix)